braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases.md

 {% assign time_to_reminder = reminder_start_date | minus: today %}

 {% comment %}
-The following step checks if the time_to_reminder is more than 26 days away, if this is true, then the user is scheduled to enter the subsequent Canvas 26 days before the reminder_date.
+The following step checks if the time_to_reminder is more than 26 days away; if this is true, then the user is scheduled to enter the subsequent Canvas 26 days before the reminder_date.
 The time is converted from 'seconds from 1970' to the appropriate Reminder Date in the required ISO 8601 format.
 N.B.
 Additional time zones would need to be catered for by adding an additional API Schedule property of "in_local_time"
 {% endcomment %}